-The Pied Imperial Pigeon is a large and predominately white pigeon.
-Black on lower part of wings, end of tail as well as black eyes and a pale yellow/whitish bill.
+A large and predominately white pigeon.
+Black on lower parts of wings, end of the tail as well as black eyes and a pale yellow/whitish bill.

 35 - 45 centimetres in length, with a 45 cm wingspan.

 This is an arboreal dove that feeds exclusively on fruit.
-It can swallow fruits with very large seeds that they will later regurgitate or excrete whole, after the pulp has been removed.
+It can swallow fruits with very large seeds that they will later regurgitate or excrete whole after the pulp has been removed.

-The Pied Imperial Pigeon generally can be found in rainforests, eucalyptus woodland, coastal scrubs, streams, rivers, mangroves and islands.
+They generally can be found in rainforests, eucalyptus woodland, coastal scrubs, streams, rivers, mangroves and islands.

 The Pied Imperial Pigeon builds an untidy stick nest in a tree, usually a coconut palm and lays a single white egg.
 The egg will hatch within 23 to 25 days and the young will attempt to fly after about 3 weeks.
-In Australia, they breed between August and January in mangroves, vines, and palms on off shore islands.
+In Australia, they breed between August and January in mangroves, vines, and palms-on off shore islands.